andreasneil13/CNN_Skin_lesion/README.md

-Projet h 419 version html and jupyter
+Projet h 419 ---- html and jupyter